talyric/pvcglue/README.md

   * SSL support:  none, manual and automatic with Let's Encrypt
   * Ubuntu 16.04 LTS
-  * Provision servers automatically on Digital Ocean (and Linode)
+  * Provision servers automatically on Digital Ocean (and Linode*)
   * No need to install anything on servers first (you just need SSH access)
-  * Ruby >= 1.9 (multiple versions supported on same server)
+  * Ruby >= 1.9 (multiple versions supported on same server!)
   * Rails >= 3.2
   * RVM
   * Postgresql 9.6
   * Nginx
-  * Passenger > 5.0
+  * Phusion Passenger (>= 5.x)
-  * Memcached
+  * Memcached*
-  * Redis
+  * Redis*
+  * Designed to easily support multiple staging environments

 Workers:

-  * Delayed Job
+  * Delayed Job*
-  * Rescue
+  * Rescue*

+(* Coming soon)

+# Quick Start

+##New developer starting to working a application with PVC Glue already set up

+For each development machine used, the "manager" must be configured once.

+     pvc manager configure

 # This is a work in progress

-Although this project is being used on productions sites, this should be considered "Alpha" code, as things my change without notice until version 1.0.  :)
+Although this project is being used on productions sites, this should be considered "Beta" code, as things my change without notice until version 1.0.  :)

 # First Time Set Up for Existing Project